 Let’s not resort to the lowest common dominator by adhering to strict protocols.
 Instead let’s focus on where we want to end up – the creation of better buildings, communities and the environment through architecture.
 For example, rather than trying to get consensus on the naming system of elements, why not create software which automates the process.
 With the release of Revit, there is now no longer a debate over layer naming conventions.
 If an element is a wall, it is categories as a wall.
 There is no need for a debate over what the layer should be called – ‘A-Wall’ or ‘A-WALL’.
 The software removed this from the equation.

 While loosening formal controls, BIM managers should tighten interpersonal connections between innovation efforts and the rest of the business.
 Undervaluing and underinvesting in the human side of innovation is a common mistake.
 Emphasising tasks over relationships creates missed opportunities to enhance the team chemistry necessary to turn undeveloped concepts into useful innovations.
-Next time, rather that set out all the standards and protocols that must be followed, throw down a challenge and ask the team, what is the best way we can design and procure this building?
-Not only will this motive the team but you may actually end up with a better building and a more cohesive team.
+Next time, rather than set out all the standards and protocols that must be followed, throw down a challenge and ask the team, what is the best way we can design and procure this building?
+Not only will this motive the team, but you may actually end up with a better building and a more cohesive team.